 Assistant Professor, Fine Arts

 Peter Christenson (2012) earned a M.S.W. from the University of Michigan and his M.F.A. in Intermedia from Arizona State University.
 Christenson is a multidisciplinary artist, writer, and filmmaker.
-He is Cofounder and Artistic Director of Left of Centre, a guerrilla-marketing/consulting firm and artist collective in Detroit, MI.
-His current practice and research are rooted in interventionist, social art, and institutional critique theories and formidably influenced by his past experiences working as a licensed psychotherapist.
-Christenson’s research focuses on New Media and Digital Culture, Installation and Immersive Environments, Institutional Critique and Interventionist Theory, Relational Aesthetics, and Psychosocial Art.
+He is co-founder and Artistic Director of Left of Centre, a guerrilla-marketing firm and artist collective started in Detroit, MI, and he is the recent recipient of a Fulbright Scholar Award in Art & Design.
+His current practice and research are rooted in interventionist, social art, and institutional critique theories and significantly influenced by his past experiences working as a licensed psychotherapist and social worker.
+Christenson’s research focuses on New Media and Digital Culture, Installation and Immersive Environments, Performance, Institutional Critique and Interventionist Theory, Relational Aesthetics, and Psychosocial Art.

 Sena Clara Creston

 Clinical Assistant Professor, Fine Arts

 Sena Clara Creston is an exhibiting interactive installation artist from New York City.
 Creston earned her MFA in electronic art from Rensselaer Polytechnic Institute in 2012 and her BFA from NYU for photography and imaging in 2005.
 Creston uses a combination of old and new technology to construct immersive electronic, kinetic and interactive sculptural installations as well as photographic environments.
 Her research and creative practice focus on the impact materials, process and mythology can have on interactive art and reflect on alternative associations with what is considered natural.